 Creating and Designing a Website

-Website creation and design are not simple tasks; You have to make sure that you hire someone that is highly knowledgeable in the field and with a proven track record.
+Cutting-edge website design and development are not simple tasks; You have to make sure that you hire someone that is highly knowledgeable in the field and with a proven track record.

 You have to be aware that most of the site visitors are looking for interesting, clickable, and useful stuff.
 Expect your audience to appreciate credibility and quality.
 You also have to remember that site visitors don’t read first – they scan.
-They will analyze your page by looking for anchors of fixed points that will serve as a guide for them to navigate your web digital site.
+They will analyze your page by looking for anchors of fixed points that will serve as a guide for them to navigate your website.

-Here are some tips in creating and designing your website:
+Here are some tips in creating the best website design:

 1. Establish the main purpose or objective of your website.